higersky/motd-templater/README.md

 }
 ```

 After that, you can write the contents.
-The program will replace template expressions with its actual values, and write all characters to the standard output.
+The program will replace template expressions with their actual values, and write all characters to the standard output.

 - Syntax: `{identifier :optional_modifier1 :optional_modifier2 ...}`